 Don’t Get Deleted!

-Do not doubt for a minute that some website owners click the delete button when they receive business inquiries from those who provide the perception that they will not be a valuable customer.
-Or what do you think it says about a potential partner/customer who completes a webform asking for information that is easily available on the website with only a click or two of effort?
+Do not doubt for a minute that some website owners click the delete button when they receive business inquiries from those who provide the perception that they will not be valuable customers.
+Or what do you think it says about a potential partner/customer who completes a web form asking for readily available information on the website with only a click or two of effort?

 Is their time more valuable than the site owner’s time?